7on7 Frequently Asked Questions

 Back to 7v7 Club Teams

-The travel program seeks players who want a more competitive off season football environment and who will make a commitment to improve their skills and knowledge of tactics and strategy.
+The 7v7 program seeks players who want a more competitive off season football environment and who will make a commitment to improve their skills and knowledge of tactics and strategy.
 Players are selected based on current skills, general athletic ability, and willingness to commit to a more demanding program.
 Players with good skills or good general athletic ability and with dedicated and supportive parents are encouraged to tryout for positions with MEFC travel teams.

 MEFC would like every athlete to have an opportunity to play.
 Please apply for Financial Aid.
 All information will be held strictly confidential.